emx34/doofus/README.md

 _________________________________________________________________________________________________________________________________________________________________________________

-(3) - DOOFUS GAME STANDALONE ADLIB PLAYER "The Bone Shaker Architect" Sound-Engine Reverse_engineered --- Tbsaplay.exe
+(3) - DOOFUS GAME STANDALONE ADLIB PLAYER "The Bone Shaker Architect" Sound-Engine Reverse_engineered --- TBSAplay.exe

 " Believe the unbelievable " The game Doofus uses Adlib music files in "tbs" format.
 Player will be available as a standalone for the first time :-) The player operates as a complex mechanism (TSR)